dotsunited/BundleFu/README.markdown

 ## Prerequisites ##

-BundleFu needs at least PHP 5.3.0 to run and requires that you have setup autoloading.
-Most modern frameworks have tools to setup autoloading, if you are unsure you can use the following code snippet in your bootstrap file:
+BundleFu needs at least PHP 5.3.0 to run and requires that you have setup autoloading (BundleFu follows the technical interoperability [standards](http://groups.google.com/group/php-standards/web/psr-0-final-proposal) for PHP 5.3 namespaces and class names).

+Most modern frameworks have tools to setup autoloading (e.g. [Symfony2](http://docs.symfony-reloaded.org/guides/tools/autoloader.html)), if you are unsure you can use the following code snippet in your bootstrap file:

     <?php
     spl_autoload_register(function($className) {